 CIP Program Managers, Project Managers, and staff throughout the agency were provided the opportunity to review the existing capital needs from the previous Capital Plan.
-The primary focus of this update was to remove those capital needs that have been funded or completed, refine previously identified needs. and add new capital needs based on SFMTA's formal plans, such as the Muni Forward Implementation Plan, Bicycle Strategy, State of Good Repair Inventory and Real Estate Vision for the 21st Century.
-Once complete, the capital need descriptions, justifications, and cost estimate information were reviewed and any additional information necessary was requested prior to the prioritization step.
-These capital needs cover all modes of transportation under the purview of SFMTA.
-To manage the capital needs of such a broad and complex transportation system, SFMTA's Capital Plan is organized into the following 14 Capital Programs:
+The primary focus of this update was to remove those capital needs that have been funded or completed, refine previously identified needs, and add new capital needs based on SFMTA's formal plans, such as:

+- Muni Forward Implementation Plan

+- State of Good Repair Report

+- Pedestrian Safety Strategy

+- Bicycle Strategy

+- Transit Fleet Plan

+- Real Estate Vision for the 21st Century

+Figure 6 provides an overview of the basis for the SFMTA Capital Plan.